 - Injury rehabilitation and prevention

 - Quicker pace and more endurance when running

 - Decrease in back pain

 - Leaner abdominal circumference

 There is no quick fix or targeted regimen that can surface six-pack abs.
 However, by engaging all of the muscle groups within the entire core – your powerhouse center – through regular Pilates practice, you may find it is not your main goal in exercise.
 Pilates can help develop balanced muscles and strength through regular deep core conditioning that reverberates balance and harmony throughout your entire body.

 Incorporate Pilates Into Your Exercise Regimen and Reach Your Movement Goals Through Core Strength

-Call the Los Angeles Pilates instructors at Sheppard Method Pilates to discuss how we can help you include Pilates in your exercise regimen so you can reap the many benefits of developing a strong core and improved posture.
+Call the Westwood Pilates instructors at Sheppard Method Pilates to discuss how we can help you include Pilates in your exercise regimen so you can reap the many benefits of developing a strong core and improved posture.
 Schedule your class now!